amingolmahalle/my-debian-config/README.md

 Now we are installing **some practical applications** on the system:

-> sudo apt install wget curl htop vim tmux feh zip unzip rar unrar
+> sudo apt install wget curl htop vim tmux feh bc zip unzip rar unrar

 Now we should install **i3** with the below command: